iancondoit/MultiMind/MultiMindPM/roadmaps/masterbus_roadmap.md

 ## Current Focus

-The current focus is on completing Phase 1, specifically understanding both codebases, defining the architecture, and creating the API specification.
+The current focus is on beginning Phase 2, specifically implementing the data models and core API structure defined in the Phase 1 documentation.

 The top priorities are:
-1. Importing and analyzing both codebases
-2. Defining the technology stack for MasterBus
-3. Creating detailed data mappings between systems
+1. Implementing data models based on the data-models.md specification
+2. Setting up the API framework with initial endpoints
+3. Creating the testing framework for TDD approach
+4. Designing the VoltMetrics integration service